amoeba-rb/amoeba/README.md

 These examples will copy the post's tags and authors but not its comments.

+The inclusive style, when used, will automatically disable any ther style that was previously selected.

 ### Exclusive Style

 If you have more fields to include than to exclude, you may wish to shorten the amount of typing and reading you need to do by using the exclusive style.
 All fields that are not explicitly excluded will be copied: